 Habitation of Leeches

 Leeches live in the land mainly.
 They can also be found in the water.
 The four main habitats of the leeches are freshwater, land environment, terrestrial environment, marine environment.
 Leeches have different characteristics depending on their habitation.
 In all the places, they live on the other animals by the segmented parasitic system.
-They choose their host depending on the habitats.
+They choose their host depending on the habitat.
 Also, habitat is the main factor in the classification of leeches.
 The leeches can be of different types depending on their habitats.
 In different atmospheric areas, the leeches can be of different types.

 Food of Leeches

 Leech is a segmented parasitic animal.
 It survives on the blood of other animals such as mammals, fishes, frogs, etc. They choose their host depending on the environment they are living in.
 Leeches detect their prey by the vibration of the land or the water.
 They attack the host with their mouth or tail.
 The suckers located on both ends help the leeches to suck blood from the host’s body.
 They release hirudin, an anticoagulant, during sucking to prevent blood from clotting.
-They release an anaesthetic into the host’s blood so that the host cannot be aware.
+They release anaesthetic into the host’s blood so that the host cannot be aware.

 When the leech sucks blood with the mouth, the jaws help to hold onto the host.
 They use sharp teeth to sink in.
 Then it sucks blood with the front sucker.
 The posterior sucker helps the leech to move quickly and climb the host’s leg.
 Then it uses the front sucker to suck the host’s blood.
 The posterior sucker is not used to suck blood.
 Leeches suck blood till it is full.
 Apart from blood, leech eats small animals, worms, snails, etc. Generally, the food is dependent on the type of leech.